phette23/Level-Counter/readme.markdown

 In rough order of priority.

-- Mobile testing.
-Does it work?
-Looks slightly too tall right now, need to remove some padding
+- Mobile first CSS, redo the layout.
 - Store game details in DOM storage, offer to restore previous game if there's content in storage
 - Combat page for 1-time bonuses, strength vs. monster
 - Real icons rather than the HTML5BP defaults